 In other words, you need to teach your students about themselves.

-The more you can learn about your students, the better you can serve them.
+The more you learn about your students, the better you can serve them.

 Frequently asked questions About Distance learning for teaching